prope-2020-gh-classroom/practica-final-por-equipos-verano-2020-itam-esesancr/Project/Subproject_b/Readme_SPb.md

 This analysis must consider the following two conditions:

-- **Default answers**
-  Pre-written answers given to choose from (either 1 to all).
+- **Default answers**: Pre-written answers given to choose from (either 1 to all).
-- **Free text**
-  In case the subject did not want to select a default answer, he/she was given the option to write his/her own.
+- **Free text**: In case the subject did not want to select a default answer, he/she was given the option to write his/her own.